-- The measure is currently used in professional certification programs, payment programs, and for public reporting. - The measure has been implemented in the Quality Payment Program (QPP) as an individual measure for claims and registry reporting where feedback is provided via CMS Quality and Resource Use Reports (QRURs). - The measure also is implemented in multiple Qualified Clinical Data Registry (QCDRs) where feedback is required quarterly. - The measure also is reported in GIQuIC procedure-focused benchmarking registry.
-5. Related and Competing Measures • This measure is related to NQF #0572 Follow-up after Initial Diagnosis and Treatment of Colorectal Cancer: colonoscopy that captures all eligible members who have been newly diagnosed and resected with colorectal cancer receive a follow-up colonoscopy within 15 months of resection, with its focus on the same clinical area of care. • The measure does not compete with any measures.
+- The measure is currently used in professional certification programs, payment programs, and for public reporting. - The measure has been implemented in the Quality Payment Program (QPP) as an individual measure for claims and registry reporting where feedback is provided via CMS Quality and Resource Use Reports (QRURs). - The measure also is implemented in multiple Qualified Clinical Data Registry (QCDRs), where feedback is required quarterly. - The measure also is reported in GIQuIC procedure-focused benchmarking registry.
+5. Related and Competing Measures - This measure is related to NQF 0572: Follow-up after Initial Diagnosis and Treatment of Colorectal Cancer: colonoscopy that captures all eligible members who have been newly diagnosed and resected with colorectal cancer receive a follow-up colonoscopy within 15 months of resection, with its focus on the same clinical area of care. - The measure does not compete with any measures.

-6. Standing Committee Recommendation for Endorsement: Y-15; N-3

-7. Public and Member Comment

-No comments received

-8. Consensus Standards Approval Committee (CSAC) Vote (July 28, 2020): Y-9; N-2

-Decision: Approved for continued endorsement

-9. Appeals

-No appeals were received.

-3484 Prenatal Immunization Status Submission Specifications Description: Percentage of deliveries in the measurement period in which women received influenza and tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccinations.
+6. Standing Committee Recommendation for Endorsement: Y-15; N-3 7.
+Public and Member Comment No comments received 8.
+Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X 9.
+Appeals 3484 Prenatal Immunization Status Submission | Specifications Description: Percentage of deliveries in the measurement period in which women received influenza and tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccinations.
 Numerator Statement: Deliveries in which women received influenza and tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccinations.
 Denominator Statement: Deliveries that occurred during the measurement period.
 Exclusions: Deliveries that occurred at less than 37 weeks gestation.
 Deliveries in which women were in hospice during the measurement period.
 Adjustment/Stratification: No risk adjustment or risk stratification Level of Analysis: Health Plan Setting of Care: Outpatient Services Type of Measure: Composite Data Source: Claims, Electronic Health Data, Electronic Health Records, Enrollment Data, Management Data, Other, Registry Data Measure Steward: National Committee for Quality Assurance STANDING COMMITTEE MEETING 02/18/2020 and 02/20/2020 1.
-Importance to Measure and Report: The measure meets the importance criteria (1a.
+Importance to Measure and Report: The measure meets the Importance criteria (1a.
 Evidence, 1b.
 Performance Gap, 1c.
 Composite - Quality Construct) 1a.
 Evidence: H-8; M-8; L-1; I-0; 1b.
-Performance Gap: H-9; M-9; L-0; I-0; 1c.
+Performance Gap: H-9; M-9; L-0; 1c.
 Composite - Quality Construct: H-6; M-10; L-1; I-0 Rationale: